Seedarchangel/TuChart/Example_Graphs/En_US.md

 TuChart
 =================
-TuChart is a plotting tool for the Chinese stock market, based on Tushare and Echarts.
+TuChart is a visualization tool for the Chinese stock market, based on Tushare and Echarts.

 ## Usage Examples